 What a difference a year makes!
 Your four-year-old isn't a toddler anymore, but a full-fledged preschooler.
 Like many parents, you may be wondering what developmental milestones await you and your four-year-old, particularly as you anticipate kindergarten in the not-so-distant future.
-Keeping in mind that every child develops in his or her unique way, here are some of the key milestones you may observe:
+Although every child develops at his or her own unique pace, here are some of the key milestones you might notice.

 - Understands the idea of what a word is in print — and that words and sentences are read from left to right